Info for temporary residents

-However if you are in Australia on a temporary work visa, then you can usually claim that super as a refund after you leave, and your temporary visa has expired.
+However if you are in Australia on a temporary work visa, such as a working holiday visa, then you can usually claim that super as a refund after you leave, and your temporary visa has expired.

-In either case, you should have your Australian Tax File Number (‘TFN’) at hand and, if possible, the name and ABN of any superannuation funds your employer or employers may have paid your super into.
+You should have your Australian Tax File Number (TFN) at hand and, if possible, the name and ABN of any superannuation funds your employer or employers may have paid your super into.

 Not sure how to claim?
 Or where your super is?

 Don’t worry.
-The Australian superannuation system is set up so that the Tax Office and refund sites can usually find your super for you, especially if you have your TFN.
+The Australian superannuation system is set up so that the ATO can usually find your super for you, especially if you have your TFN.

-If you’re not sure of the funds that an employer paid your super into, fill in as much detail online as you can, and submit your form.
+If you’re not sure of the fund(s) that an employer paid your super contributions into, fill in as much detail online as you can, and submit your form.
 They’ll do the rest.

-Even if you don’t know your TFN, it’s still possible for the Tax Office and refund sites to find your super, but it might take a bit longer.
+Even if you don’t know your TFN, it’s still possible for the ATO and refund sites to find your super, but it might take a bit longer.